maxibide/my-web-development-journey/README.md

 * [July 22, 2020]: Well, crazy month.
 Still locked down in my home and way too much work to do.
 However, I still managed to advance through the Odin Project's HTML and CSS course and today I finished the Embedding Images and Video Project.
 It was a fun project to do, and it completely reinforced my idea that doing is learning.
 I hope I can finish this course by next month.

+* [04 September, 2020]: I keep moving slower than I expected (I am going to be a dad again this month and the preparations take a long time), but the important thing is that I keep going.
+I finished the HTML forms project.
+I felt very comfortable doing it, it shows that I am gaining practice and above all it is noticeable in the time it took me to do it, a third than the average time of previous projects.

 # Projects

 ## The Odin Project